Advances in APPFL: A Comprehensive and Extensible Federated Learning Framework: Framework Architecture and Implementation

-While the communication protocols can transfer the task control signals (i.e., requests in client-driven and tasks in server-driven protocols) along with the associated data, \textsc{Appfl} provides an option to separate the transfer of task controls from the associated model parameters through the integration with ProxyStore \cite{pauloski2023accelerating}.
+While the communication protocols can transfer the task control signals (i.e., requests in client-driven and tasks in server-driven protocols) along with the associated data, \textsc{Appfl} provides an option to separate the transfer of task controls from the associated model parameters through the integration with ProxyStore \cite{pauloski2023proxystore,pauloski2024proxystore}.
 ProxyStore can create a \textit{proxy} for any target Python object, providing a lightweight reference that can remotely resolve the target object when used.
-When the \textit{proxy} is resolved, the object is transferred via an underlying data connector. \textsc{Appfl} currently supports two connectors: an S3 connector, which uses AWS S3 buckets for data transfer, and a ProxyStore endpoint connector, which employs the ProxyStore-hosted relay server.
-The integration with ProxyStore offers two main benefits: (1) it prevents exceeding the maximum data size limits imposed by certain communication protocols (e.g., Globus Compute restricts task arguments and result sizes to 10 MB to reduce server load, thus making data transfer separation a must when exchanging large model parameters), and (2) it offers users a variety of data transmission options for different communication scenarios and facilitates easy integration of other efficient data transmission methods suitable for their specific use cases to accelerate the FL communication, regardless of the communication protocol in use.
+When the \textit{proxy} is getting resolved, the object is transferred via an underlying data connector from the producer to the consumer. \textsc{Appfl} currently supports two connectors: an S3 connector, which uses AWS S3 buckets for remote data transfer, and a ProxyStore endpoint connector, which transfers data via the ProxyStore-hosted relay server.
+The integration with ProxyStore offers two main benefits: (1) it prevents exceeding the maximum data size limits imposed by certain communication protocols (e.g., Globus Compute restricts task arguments and result sizes to 10 MB to reduce its service load, thus making data transfer separation a must when exchanging large model parameters), and (2) it offers users a variety of data transmission options for different communication scenarios and facilitates easy integration of other efficient data transmission methods suitable for their specific use cases to accelerate the FL communication, regardless of the communication protocol in use.

 Furthermore, \textsc{Appfl} incorporates a range of data compressors to enhance communication efficiency, crucial for transferring parameters of large models or operating in environments with limited network bandwidth.
-It supports various lossless compressors including zstd \cite{collet2018zstandard}, gzip \cite{deutsch1996gzip}, and blosc \cite{blosc}, as well as lossy data compressors including SZ2 \cite{liang2018error}, SZ3 \cite{liang2022sz3}, and ZFP \cite{lindstrom2014fixed}.
+It supports various lossless compressors including zstd, gzip, and blosc, as well as lossy data compressors including SZ2 \cite{liang2018error}, SZ3 \cite{liang2022sz3}, and ZFP \cite{lindstrom2014fixed}.
 These compressors can help reduce the communication load, enabling faster data transfer between the server and clients.